Toni Cade Bambara: Activism

 Bambara worked within black communities to create consciousness around ideas such as feminism and black awareness.
 As Bambara had become part of the faculty of City College, she strived to make it more inclusive.
 To do this, she wanted to add more classes, such as a nutrition course, to teach students more about their culture.
 Bambara also wanted to see a creation of an academy that generated an environment in which students could become more involved in learning more about political and social problems in the community as well as their culture.

 Bambara participated in several community and activist organizations, and her work was influenced by the Civil Rights and Black Nationalist movements of the 1960s.
-In the early to mid-1970s, she traveled to Cuba along with Robert Cole, Hattie Gossett, Barbara Webb, and Suzanne Ross to study how women's political organizations operated.
+In the early to mid-1970s, she traveled to Cuba along with Robert Cole, Hattie Gossett, Barbara Webb, and Suzanne Ross to study how women's political organizations operated there.
 She put these experiences into practice in the late 1970s after moving with her daughter Karma Bene to Atlanta, Georgia, where Bambara co-founded the Southern Collective of African American Writers.

+Bambara wrote frequently about activism.
+In her novel, The Salt Eaters, Bambara considers the role of activism within the black community.
+Additionally, Bambara's essay "On the Issue of Roles," considers the tensions present in black activist spaces.
+Bambara claims that often, within radical political spaces, there is a reproduction of the binary division between what is considered to be a man and woman's role in revolution.
+Bambara claims within the essay that, the "either/or implicit in those definitions are antithetical to what [she] is all about, and what revolution for the self is all about."
+In the essay, she calls for black radical thinkers to abandon the stringent markers of manhood and feminity, and instead invest in Blackhood, that is "an androgynous self, via commitment to the struggle."
+For Bambara, radical political thought requires unity and alignment via a connected movement for liberation.